A third Intifada?

 After all, Abbas and his authority have all the means to control Palestinians lives in the PA.
 Everyone in a way or another if not directly indirectly rely on an income that he needs to have in the bank by the end of each month to fulfill commitments that are mostly loans and mortgages to the banks.

 The problem is not in Abbas and his leadership.
 The problem is with us the people who really never seem to give up hope on seeing any spark of dignity in this leadership.
 As if we all want to see a sign.
 We beg him to be anything.
 Anything that resembles a Palestinian leader to at least out least of our expectations.

 And yet …

-When the people are the ones who go to the street and fight and the leadership and its so many majors and lieutenants and army of security stay home or off uniform and allow the occupation invasion to their supposedly sovereign areas, then there is a serious problem in such a leadership.
+When the people are the ones who go to the street and fight, and the leadership and its so many majors and lieutenants and army of security stay home or off the uniform and allow the occupation invasion to their supposedly sovereign areas, then there is a serious problem in such leadership.

 The intifada in out minds is about liberation … how can we get liberated when the leadership is the safeguard of occupation.

-The last scandal in the revelation of the Israeli TV regarding the itamar operation indicates that those who committed the operation were from Hamas.
-Something that Fatah’s martyrdom brigades claimed have done, and took out the streets in celebrations cheering Abu mizzen’s announcement for an assumed end to Oslo.
+The last scandal in the revelation of the Israeli TV regarding the Itamar operation indicates that those who committed the service were from Hamas.
+Something that Fatah’s martyrdom brigades claimed have done and took out the streets in celebrations cheering Abu mizzen’s announcement for an assumed end to Oslo.
 But what is worse doesn’t finish here.
 It is in the mere fact that the Israeli soldiers abducted one of the men from the hospital after having coordinated with the PA security that has informed them about him.

 Israel confirmed again and again that the security coordination between them and the Palestinian side has been at its best levels.

-Until this authority is dissolved, washed out or terminated by those who created it … a third intifada is not in the horizon.
+Until this power is dissolved, washed out or terminated by those, who created it … a third intifada is not on the horizon.